 Business School Profile: CMU Tepper

-The MBA Exchange is featuring a series of articles showcasing graduate management programs that our thousands of clients have found most rewarding.
+The MBA Exchange features a series of articles showcasing graduate management programs that our thousands of clients have found most rewarding.
 Our content is compiled from a number of credible sources and articles and expanded with our own observations based on nearly two decades of advising applicants.
 This profile looks at the Tepper School of Business at Carnegie Mellon University.

 CMUTepper can claim some impressive “firsts”: the first business school to use computers for research and teaching back in 1955, and the first to create a wireless computing environment (rated by Yahoo! as the “Nation’s Most Wired” campus).